Evidence-Grade Data Infrastructure for Regulated Workflows

 | XRPL Grants program application (Spring 2026) | High |

-| Avalanche Evergreen Subnet integration for institutional evidence delivery | Medium |
+| Avalanche Evergreen Subnet deep integration — advanced subnet-to-subnet compliance routing | Medium |

-| Flare FTSOv2 Feed Value Provider for compliance/risk data feeds | Medium |
+| Flare FTSOv2 Feed Value Provider — direct on-chain feed submission (requires validator registration) | Medium |

-| Flare Data Connector (FDC) attestations for compliance events | Medium |
+| Flare Data Connector (FDC) — on-chain compliance attestations via FDC protocol | Medium |

 | Developer SDK (npm package) for multi-chain FeedOracle integration | High |